Wednesday

 January 1963 – There was something of a tradition with these Marvel split-books that a character about to be given his own series would guest-star in the lead feature the issue before it started.
 Thus comes this story from the Giant-Man series in Tales to Astonish #59.

-November 1963 – Hulk is hiding out in New York City when President Kennedy is assassinated.
-It is unclear how much of this time he spent as Bruce Banner and how much as the Hulk, for he was in the city for several months, keeping a low profile as best he could.
+November 1963 – Hulk and Spider-Man fight each other again in Amazing Spider-Man Annual #3.
+Hulk is still hiding out in New York City when President Kennedy is assassinated.
+This satisfies my initial research question as far as the Hulk is concerned.
+It is unclear how much of this time he spent as Bruce Banner and how much as the Hulk, for he was in the city with Rick for a few months, keeping a low profile as best he could.

-December 1963 – During this appearance, the President of the United States is drawn to actually look like Lyndon Johnson, courtesy of artist Gil Kane.
+December 1963 – In Tales to Astonish #88, the President of the United States is drawn to actually look like Lyndon Johnson, courtesy of artist Gil Kane.
 This is one of the few times in the Original Marvel Universe that the President looks like the man who was in office according to the date on the timeline.
 As usual, it is pure serendipity.
-This takes us up to Tales to Astonish #91.
+The defeat of the Abomination takes us up to Tales to Astonish #91.

 Previous Issue: The Hulk -- Year One